gchq/gaffer-doc/docs/federation-changes.md

 # Federated Store Changes

 This page contains information on the changes to Gaffer's Federated Store.
 This functionality was introduced in version `2.0.0-alpha-0.4` of Gaffer.
+The main changes were the addition of the [Federated Operation](#the-federated-operation), and a change to how results are [merged](#default-results-merging) by default.

 ## The Federated Operation